MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

 ### What is Blender?

-[Blender](https://www.blender.org/) is a free, open-source 3D creation suite.
+[Blender](https://www.blender.org/) is a free, open-source, 3D creation suite.
 It supports the entirety of the 3D pipeline: modeling, rigging, animation, simulation, rendering, compositing and motion tracking, and video editing and game creation.

 If you use Blender to prepare your 3D models, review Blender's website and [download the most current stable version for Windows](https://www.blender.org/download/).